SAP-samples/abap-platform-rap620/exercises/ex2/README.md

 [Home - RAP620](../../#exercises)

-# Adapt the generated code
+# Exercise 2: Adapt the generated code

 In this exercise we will perform changes to the generated code so that our generated application will be improved.